 Black Dog Outdoors is managed by a small team of volunteers.
-We all share similar interests, which include climbing, walking and the outdoors in general.
+We all share similar interests, which include climbing, walking, paddle sports, biking, and the outdoors in general.
 We’re also extremely passionate about the promotion of outdoor exercise to improve mental health and wellbeing.

 We have a wealth of experience between us, which covers a wide range of outdoor disciplines, and we’re here to help.
 If you need any advice on how to get started outdoors, what equipment to buy, or you need pointing in the right direction, then please drop us a line via e-mail or our social media networks.
 We look forward to hearing from you!